 that the Nazis were trying to use this as a way to make a working atomic bomb.

 To stop this, Rjukan became the target for several sabotage operations to destroy

 both the production facility and the stores of partially refined heavy water.
 After several

 disastrous attempts to first bomb the facility, and then to attack it using a large group of

 commandoes landed with glide planes, allied command in London decided to try a small

-group of Norwegian expert skiers, including several men from the Rjukan area.
+group of Norwegian special forces, all expert skiers, including several men from the Rjukan area.
 This group

 parachuted into the mountains above Rjukan, made contact with local resistance people,

 and then proceeded to climb down into the bottom of the river canyon, and up again on

 the opposite side where the factory was located.